ajeetchoudhary9997/CalculatorDemo/README.md

 # CalculatorDemo
-This project is just a demo project for machine testing
+This project is just a demo project for machine test.